 The villa is fronted by a covered terrace overlooking the swimming pool

-Main living space is an open plan Lounge/diner 5.7 x 4.84m with feature fireplace incorporating wood burner
+Main living space is an open plan Lounge/diner 5.7 x 4.84m with feature fireplace incorporating a wood burner

-Kitchen 3.4 x 1.8m, galley style with wall and floor storage units.
+Kitchen 3.4 x 1.8m, a galley style with wall and floor storage units.
 Appliances include electric oven with overhead extractor, 4 ring gas hob, dishwasher & fridge

 Master bedroom 3.7 x 3.4m with ceiling fan with integral light.
 Large en-suite 2.6 x 2.6m comprises wet room shower, vanity unit, WC, bidet and wall heater.

 Bedroom 2 & 3 – both 3.8 x 2.2m with ceiling fan and integral light

 Family size bathroom – 1.8 x 2.4m comprising bath with shower over, vanity unit with mirror and lights, WC and bidet, ceiling fan and integral light and wall heater

 Utility room 3.5 x 1.4m – fitted with electric water heater, washing machine and sink.
 Door leading to the rear of the property